tealtools/dekaf/README.md

 ## Quick Start

-- Please make sure that you have [Docker](https://docs.docker.com/get-docker/).
+- Please make sure that you have [Docker](https://docs.docker.com/get-docker/)
-- Run the following commands:
+- Open your terminal, create a new directory, and run the following commands:

 ```
 wget https://raw.githubusercontent.com/tealtools/dekaf/main/docker-compose.yaml